South African constitutional litigation: Application to matters pending at the date of commencement

-Stare decisis and indirect application
+Stare decisis

 "One of the most important" limitations on the power to develop the common law via the indirect application of the Constitution is the doctrine of stare decisis.
-In Govender v Minister of Safety and Security, reading down was employed to hold that section 49(l)(b) of the Criminal Procedure Act was not unconstitutional.
-In a subsequent decision, the Transkei High Court, in S v Walters, confronted with the precedent of the SCA decision in Govender, held that it did not have to follow it.
+Govender v Minister of Safety and Security held that section 49(l)(b) of the Criminal Procedure Act was not unconstitutional, but, in a subsequent decision, the Transkei High Court, in S v Walters, confronted with the precedent of the SCA decision in Govender, held that it did not have to follow it.
 Appeal-court decisions on the constitutional validity of legislation, according to Jafta AJP, "rank in the same level" as High Court decisions.
 The reason is that both decisions had no force unless confirmed by the Constitutional Court.
 Since, in the view of Jafta AJP, the SCA's decision on section 49(1)(b) in Govender was clearly wrong, it did not have to be followed by the High Court.
 The subsection was struck down to the extent that it permitted the use of force to prevent a suspect from fleeing.

 The High Court's approach to the issue was repudiated by the Constitutional Court in the confirmation proceedings:

 The trial court in the instant matter was bound by the interpretation put on section 49 by the SCA in Govender.
 The judge was obliged to approach the case before him on the basis that such interpretation was correct, however much he may personally have had his misgivings about it.
 High courts are obliged to follow legal interpretations of the SCA, whether they relate to constitutional issues or to other issues, and remain so obliged unless and until the SCA itself decides otherwise or [... the Constitutional Court] does so in respect of a constitutional issue.

 But this holding, Kriegler J emphasized, applied only to the binding effect of decisions of higher tribunals "delivered after the advent of the constitutional regime and in compliance with the requirements of section 39 of the Constitution."
 The extent of application of stare decisis to pre-1994 decisions (if this is what "the advent of the constitutional regime" means), and to direct applications of the Constitution, was not decided.

 The subsequent decision of the Supreme Court of Appeal in Afrox v Strydom "fills the gap left open by the Constitutional Court."
 As regards the binding effect of the pre-constitutional authority of the appeal court, there are three distinct situations that can arise: